Nonprofit organizations with lean internal IT ownership

 Trigger: Cross-team tools and handoffs fail, delaying mission-critical delivery.

-First Response: Assign incident owner, stabilize the highest-impact workflow first, and apply temporary routing controls.
+First response: Assign incident owner, stabilize the highest-impact workflow first, and apply temporary routing controls.

 Stabilization: Normalize operations, remove bottlenecks, and formalize improved handoff governance.